-- customer acceptance of our brand and the Sion and willingness to purchase our vehicles instead of more established brands; - our ability to secure necessary funding to complete development and launch of the Sion and maintain our operating expenses until we generate sufficient revenue to meet our costs; - the third-party production partner (Valmet Automotive) we plan to use being able to manufacture the Sion or other cars within defined design, tolerances, quality and quantity specifications; - our other business partners, such as suppliers and logistics services providers, providing their products and services according to our needs and specifications; - the scalability of our operations and the production of the Sion; - long- and short-term durability of the relevant e-mobility technology, particularly our proprietary solar module technology based on polymer technology, and other related components in the day-to-day wear and tear of the vehicles; - compliance with environmental, workplace safety and similar regulations; - securing necessary components and raw materials for our vehicles on acceptable terms and in a timely manner; - delays and disruptions in the delivery process of our suppliers or other business partners; - our ability to attract, recruit, hire and train and retain skilled employees; - quality controls; - delays or disruptions in our supply chain; - impacts of inflation, including an increase in energy costs;
+customer acceptance of our brand and the Sion and willingness to purchase our vehicles instead of more established brands;

-- other delays and cost overruns; and - unforeseen market developments in a rapidly evolving market environment.
+- our ability to secure necessary funding to complete development and launch of the Sion and maintain our operating expenses until we generate sufficient revenue to meet our costs; - the third-party production partner (Valmet Automotive) we plan to use being able to manufacture the Sion or other cars within defined design, tolerances, quality and quantity specifications; - our other business partners, such as suppliers and logistics services providers, providing their products and services according to our needs and specifications; - the scalability of our operations and the production of the Sion; - long- and short-term durability of the relevant e-mobility technology, particularly our proprietary solar module technology based on polymer technology, and other related components in the day-to-day wear and tear of the vehicles; - compliance with environmental, workplace safety and similar regulations; - securing necessary components and raw materials for our vehicles on acceptable terms and in a timely manner; - delays and disruptions in the delivery process of our suppliers or other business partners; - our ability to attract, recruit, hire and train and retain skilled employees; - · quality controls; - delays or disruptions in our supply chain; - impacts of inflation, including an increase in energy costs; - · other delays and cost overruns; and - unforeseen market developments in a rapidly evolving market environment.

 We have yet to acquire the adequate hard tooling, i.e., metal tools that offer high repeatability and reproduction accuracy as well as high processing speed and tool stability, for the long-term serial production of our vehicles according to our timelines and may not be able to procure such tooling in time or at all, particularly if we do not secure the required funding.
 The currently envisaged start of the production of the Sion in the second half of 2023 will include a first series of vehicles manufactured with soft tooling, which are plastic or aluminum tools that result in greater dimensional tolerances and higher tool wear, but are much simpler and thus more cost-effective to produce.
-Soft tools will not allow for the production of our vehicles at the required quality and quantity in the long-run.
-We will not be able to secure the production of vehicles according to our timelines and demands without hard tooling.
+Soft tools will not allow for the production of our vehicles according to our timelines and demands without hard tooling.
 There is also no guarantee that we will be able to successfully ramp up the production of the Sion once its serial production has been started.